LuiseFreese/espc25/labs/lab-4.md

 ![4_usedynamiccontent](images/4_usedynamiccontent.png)

 I did create a view on the SharePoint list, that will group the expenses by `Trip: ID`.
-When setting a filter to the `Trip: ID`, you can see that it will be refelected in the URL.
+When setting a filter to the `Trip: ID`, you can see that it will be reflected in the URL.
 We can create such a filter dynamically by combining the first part of the URL and dynamically adding the `ID` as the **Item Link** of the approval.
 We also add the `Title` of the Trip as **Item Description**.
 This will allow the approver to click on the link and review the items in SharePoint.

 My Link looks like this, feel free to create something similar.